BAPotts/walrus-loop/README.md

-# HTML Help
+# Walrus Loop

-####  HTML and Javascript for Epicodus, 6/4/2020_
+####  HTML and Javascript Array Loop Exercise for Epicodus, 6/4/2020_
 ####
 #### By _**Beverly Potts**_

 ## Description

-_This web page demonstrates what event listeners do._
+_This web page attempts to refactor multiple, similar event listeners using a loop.

 ## Setup/Installation Requirements

 * Clone this repository
-* Navigate to the html-help directory
+* Navigate to the walrus-loop directory
 * Open index.html in a browser to view page!

 ## Known Bugs

-_There are no known bugs at this time._
+_Still working out how to loop the event listeners.
+Page is nonfunctional._

 ## Support and contact details